zakonsx/meteor-mysql/README.md

 * [Leaderboard example modified to use MySQL](https://github.com/numtel/meteor-mysql-leaderboard)
 * [Talk at Meteor Devshop SF, December 2014](https://www.youtube.com/watch?v=EJzulpXZn6g)

-> This documentation covers `numtel:mysql` **>= 1.0.0**.
+> This documentation covers `wj32:mysql` **>= 1.0.0**.
 For older versions (0.1.0 - 0.1.14) that used the old difference calculator, see the [the tree from this commit](https://github.com/numtel/meteor-mysql/tree/9edd9ca83388cc82496f87e91153a4a9f51fb5de).
 Also see the [old documentation for `mysql-live-select` that matches these older versions](https://github.com/numtel/mysql-live-select/tree/89691160b7e1fbfde1ae7055980668ceb4182f8a).

 > For the oldest versions (< 0.1.0) that included the trigger poll table that worked with MySQL < 5.1.15, see the [old branch](https://github.com/numtel/meteor-mysql/tree/old).

 ## Server Implements

-This package provides the `LiveMysql` class as defined in the [`mysql-live-select` NPM package](https://github.com/numtel/mysql-live-select).
+This package provides the `LiveMysql` class as defined in the [`mysql-live-select` NPM package](https://github.com/wj32/mysql-live-select).
 Be sure to follow the installation instructions for configuring your MySQL server to output the binary log.

 For operations other than `SELECT`, like `UPDATE` and `INSERT`, an active [`node-mysql`](https://github.com/felixge/node-mysql) connection is exposed on the `LiveMysql.db` property.